naveedishaque/aceseq2seg/README.md

  - homozygous deletions are set at a low number (-5)
  - homozygous deletions are determined when the TCN < 0.25
  - regions with less than 5 SNPs (i.e ACEseq cannot determine the TCN) are set to base ploidy
- - chrX/Y for males are corrected (using double observed ploidy)

 ## Prerequisites